Hartvi/ipalm-database/README.md

 3. [Deploy with Apache & PostgreSQL](https://dev.to/ajithklepsydra/how-to-set-up-and-deploy-a-django-application-on-a-linux-server-2dff)

 ### TODO
+- data visualization
+  - how many objects measured, properties - find out how to do frontend image embedding
+- links to examples, documentation, repositories

+Advanced things:
 - Differentiate between physical objects
   - compare images from the png; this could serve as something akin to the instance id